Gofven/aitoslop-firefox/README.md

-# Slop to Slop Replacer
+# AI to Slop Replacer
-A silly extension that replaces all textual occurences of 'Slop' with 'Slop' on web pages!
+A silly extension that replaces all textual occurences of 'AI' with 'Slop' on web pages!
 To switch the extension on and off, all you need to do is enable/disable it in the plugins bar c:

 To test/make changes to the plugin, download it, have all the files in a folder and follow the instructions at https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing